it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authorization_Requirements.md

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology A1.2.7
-- Apply the Principle of Least Privilege - Make use of a Mandatory Access Control system.
-All access decisions will be based on the principle of least privilege.
-If not explicitly allowed, access should be denied.
+- Apply the Principle of Least Privilege - Provide the customer with the ability to make all access decisions based on the principle of least privilege.
+Based on permission settings, access should be denied when not explicitly allowed.
 Additionally, after an account is created, rights must be specifically added to that account to grant access to resources.
+Where defaults are used, the defaults should be the minimal level of permissions.

 Applies to: Web components